Chibutechie/competitive-pricing-etl/readme.md

 This pipeline extracts, cleans, and loads data from the [Hugging Face Nigerian Retail & E-commerce Competitor Pricing Dataset](https://huggingface.co/datasets/electricsheepafrica/nigerian_retail_and_ecommerce_competitor_pricing_datasets/viewer) into a PostgreSQL database for competitive market analysis.

 What started as a simple data ingestion project evolved into a full competitive intelligence solution.
-The core question shifted from *"How is the business performing?"* to *"How are we positioned in the market?"* — which drove the creation of derived metrics and a full BI report.
+The core question shifted from *"How is the business performing?"* to *"How are we positioned in the market?"*; which drove the creation of derived metrics and a full BI report.

 ---